 At RAMC, we believe affordable community college should be an option for all Americans.
-Therefore, we focus our Washington, D.C. advocacy efforts on programs that reduce the economic stress of tuition and student fees, thereby creating more opportunities for working-class students.
-Two of our top priorities are encouraging congress to expand the Pell Grant program, and to educate both politicians and the public on the critical connection between community college and a strong middle class.
+Therefore, we focus our advocacy efforts on programs that reduce the economic stress of tuition and student fees, thereby creating more opportunities for working-class students.

 Pell Grants